MAYO CLINIC HEALTH VIDEO + ARTICLE:

-Find out about activities that can help your mind push off Alzheimer's by as much as 8 years.
+Find out about activities to help your mind push off Alzheimer’s by as much as 8 years.

 MINNEAPOLIS – People who keep mentally and physically healthy in middle age may help stave off the symptoms of Alzheimer’s disease, according to a study published in the online edition of Neurology®, the medical journal of the American Academy of Neurology.

 Continued below video…

 The findings differed for people who are carriers of a gene linked to Alzheimer’s, called APOE4, which affects about 20 percent of the population.
 Those with the gene who had at least 14 years of education and kept mentally active in middle age had lower levels of proteins, called amyloid plaques, that can build up in brain tissue and lead to Alzheimer’s disease than those with the gene and a high level of education but who did not keep mentally active in middle age.
 Among the APOE4 high education individuals, the predicted amyloid levels in a 79-year-old who kept mentally active (67th percentile) would be the same as the predicted amyloid levels in a 74 year-old who did not (33rd percentile).